the Pensions Modeller

 and introduced a 40 year limit on pensionable service, for people who have been a member of more than

-one public service pension scheme, which came into effect on that date.
+one public service pension scheme.
 The calculation provided by this

 Pensions Modeller is based on the information provided by you.
 In the event of any error or omission in